- Introducing the first-ever virtual reality robotic prostatectomy simulation training

 The unique Robotic Prostatectomy training module offered on 3DS’ RobotiX Mentor provides the trainee with the opportunity to practice prostatectomy in a novel virtual reality surrounding.
 The module includes step-by-step procedural guidance, video-based curriculum for the entire procedure and performance metrics, and anatomy recognition.
 Click here to see the module in action.
 An optional team training component incorporates the LAP Mentor Express simulator to provide hands-on training for the laparoscopic assistant who plays a key role during the procedure.

 “The addition of the Prostatectomy Module changes the future of Robotic Urology training,” said Ran Bronstein, Vice President, Chief Technology Officer, Healthcare, 3DS.
-“3D Systems is committed to supporting medical advancements that ultimately affect patient safety by providing innovative products that range from virtual reality training systems to patient-specific soft tissue 3D printed models.”
+“Surgical Science is committed to supporting medical advancements that ultimately affect patient safety by providing innovative products that range from virtual reality training systems to patient-specific soft tissue 3D printed models.”

 As methods for patient-specific treatment are becoming more common, 3DS continues to enhance its proprietary digital thread for personalized surgery.
 The company has recently partnered with surgeons at Tulane University School of Medicine to develop 3D printed soft tissue models which can be used for medical education, pre-surgical planning and pre-operative rehearsal.
 These models are created using a patient’s medical imaging data to print in 3D on a multi-material printer, resulting in a model that is soft and flexible, much like a real kidney.